Steregushchiy-class corvette: Export

-In 2007 the Indonesian Navy made an agreement in principle (pending a full contract) for four vessels of this type to replace their ageing Dutch-built corvettes.
+In 2007, the Indonesian Navy made an agreement in principle, pending a full contract, for four vessels of this type to replace their ageing Dutch-built corvettes.
 The first was to be built in Spain and fitted out in St. Petersburg, leaving open the option of Indonesian involvement in building the subsequent ships.
 This agreement appears to have lapsed; in 2011 Indonesia signed a deal for two Ada-class corvettes from Turkey.
 Rosoboronexport have briefed Singapore and the United Arab Emirates on the vessel.

 The first actual contract for the export version, Project 20382 Tigr, was signed at the 5th International Maritime Defense Show in St. Petersburg in July 2011 when Algeria ordered two ships.
 The cost was estimated at US$120–150 million per ship.
-One was to be delivered to the Algerian Navy in 2014 and one in 2015, but over five years later, the IISS Military Balance 2020 did not list any such vessels in service with the Algerian Navy (IISS MB 2020, p.
+One was to be delivered to the Algerian Navy in 2014 and one in 2015.
+Over five years later, the IISS Military Balance 2020 did not list any such vessels in service with the Algerian Navy (IISS MB 2020, p.
 341).